DustinRogers/Choosing-Test-Stores/README.md

   </tr>
 </tbody>
 </table>
-#### Now that I have a clean set of data I want to see how the means of pre chosen test group compares with the rest of the data set.
-It appears that the test group is not a good representation of the population.
+##### Now that I have a clean set of data, I want to see how the means of pre-chosen test group compares with the rest of the data set.
+Based on the difference in the average sales and gross margin between the two cohorts, it appears that the test group is not a good representation of the population.

 ```
 ## Adding missing grouping variables: `Status_2`